-That said, making company leave policies that comply with the law and that offer value to your employees can be a tricky balancing act especially during an uncertain time.
+Making company leave policies that comply with the law and that offer value to your employees can be a tricky balancing act especially during an uncertain time.

 Leave policies may include: